Canva

-Canva Pty Ltd. is an Australian multinational proprietary software company launched in 2013 that provides a graphic design platform to create visual content for presentations, websites, and similar products.
+Canva, Inc. is an Australian multinational software company launched in 2013.
+Its parent company, Canva, Inc., is domiciled in Delaware, United States.
+The platform provides a graphic design platform to create visual content for presentations, websites, and other digital products.
 Its uses include templates for presentations, posters, and social media content, as well as photo and video editing functionality.

-The platform uses a drag-and-drop interface designed for users without professional design training.
-Canva operates on a freemium model and has added features such as print services and video editing tools since its founding.
+The platform uses a drag-and-drop interface designed for its users without professional design training or experience.
+Canva operates on a freemium model and has added features such as print services and video editing tools over time.